L-Karthik-G/Make-RB/README.md

    📦 [Click here to download MAKE-RB_Prototype_1.apk](MAKE-RB_Prototype_1.apk)

-      -*The prototype 1 for now only detects the potholes and updates to a seure firebase although u can shake your phone around to see for what conditions it detects potholes.*
+      -*The prototype 1 only detects the potholes and updates to a secure firebase although u can shake your phone around to see for what conditions it detects potholes.*